-- d.
+- c.
+The person to whom the application should be submitted and information on the preferred method for submitting applications; the name(s) of the decision-making agent(s); the application due date(s). - d.
 The estimated date by which offers will be extended, and a reminder that an applicant may request the status of their application from the appointing unit.
 Appointing units will make reasonable efforts to extend offers to successful applicants within six (6) weeks after the application due date.
-Offers will typically be extended at least twenty-one (21) calendar days prior to the start of employment. - The following nondiscrimination e. statement: "The University will not discriminate against any applicant for employment because of race, creed, color, religion, national origin, ancestry, genetic information, marital status, familial status, parental status or pregnancy status, sex, gender identity or expression (whether actual or perceived), sexual orientation, age, height, weight, disability, citizenship status, veteran status, HIV antibody status, political belief, membership in any social or political organization, participation in a grievance or complaint whether formal or informal, medical conditions including those related to pregnancy, childbirth, and breastfeeding, arrest record, or any other factor where the item in question will not interfere with job performance and where the employee is otherwise qualified.
+Offers will typically be extended at least twenty-one (21) calendar days prior to the start of employment. - The following nondiscrimination statement: e.
+"The University will not discriminate against any applicant for employment because of race, creed, color, religion, national origin, ancestry, genetic information, marital status, familial status, parental status or pregnancy status, sex, gender identity or expression (whether actual or perceived), sexual orientation, age, height, weight, disability, citizenship status, veteran status, HIV antibody status, political belief, membership in any social or political organization, participation in a grievance or complaint whether formal or informal, medical conditions including those related to pregnancy, childbirth, and breastfeeding, arrest record, or any other factor where the item in question will not interfere with job performance and where the employee is otherwise qualified.